 Measure Implementation Status Continue/ Modify Delete In 2017, the City closed a \$5 million loan in support of the Bow Street Apartments project, intended to provide 97 affordable units (and one manager unit).
 The City also released a Request for Proposals (RFP) soliciting new proposals for affordable housing, and received one proposal.
 In 2018, construction was underway on the Bow Street Apartments.
 The City also made a conditional loan commitment of \$5 million to the Gardens at Quail Run, a 96-unit project (95 affordable units and one manager's unit).
 The Gardens at Quail Run applied for 9% tax credit funding in the second round of 2018, but was unsuccessful in securing tax credits.
 In 2019, construction was completed on the Bow Street Apartments.
 The project was supported by a \$5 million City loan.
 The City also made a loan of \$5 million to the Gardens at Quail Run.
-The Gardens at Quail Run the second round so the project was supported by a \$5 million City loan.
+The Gardens at Quail Run received 9% tax credit funding, and the project is currently under construction.
 H-4 Action 2 When feasible, continue to provide waivers of or exemptions from select fees to all affordable housing projects and participate in the Sacramento Regional County Sanitation District's fee waiver and deferral program to reduce impact fees for affordable housing development.
 Time Frame: Ongoing Responsibility: Development Services (Planning and Building Divisions) Funding Source: City Develop- ment Services Fund, Sacra- mento Regional County Sanita- tion District The City provides a waiver of the affordable housing fee on affordable housing projects and continues to participate in the Sacramento County Regional Sanitation District's fee waiver and deferral program to reduce impact fees for affordable housing development.
-In 2014, the Avery Gardens affordable housing project received a waiver of the City's afforda- ble housing fee and a sewer impact fee waiver of \$158,172 from the Sacramento Regional County Sanitation District.
-The project also re- ceived a water impact fee waiver of \$79,426 from the Sacramento County Water Agency and a sewer impact fee waiver of \$7,277 from the Sacramento Area Sewer District.
+In 2014, the Avery Gardens affordable housing project received a waiver of the City's affordable housing fee and a sewer impact fee waiver of \$158,172 from the Sacramento Regional County Sanitation District.
+The project also received a water impact fee waiver of \$79,426 from the Sacramento County Water Agency and a sewer impact fee waiver of \$7,277 from the Sacramento Area Sewer District.
 Continue.